How To Get A DJ To Play Your Request

 Many times a tight budget means brides and grooms, parents, or whoever is forking out the dough, think they just can’t afford to throw a really nice wedding.
 But hear me out!
 You do not have to exceed your budget to throw a nice wedding.
 Just simplify!
 And simple does not mean shabby.

 It means you must look at your money more critically, and be choosy where you spend it.
 There are obviously many ways to stay on budget with planning a wedding, but something I’ve learned about the quality of a wedding, regardless of the budget, is that food matters.
 While some of your guests will be smitten by the centerpieces, and others impressed by the music selections, all of your guests will remember the food.
 Now this doesn’t mean you have to serve your guests lobster or else they’ll walk away unhappy.
-It means what you decide you can afford to spend on food should be spent on good, quality food.
+It means what you decide you can afford to spend on food should be spent on good quality food.

 There are so many options for weddings today, it can blow my mind!
 Google “wedding reception food ideas” and you’ll see things like “breakfast buffet” where your guests enjoy a spread of waffles, french toast, bacon, fruit salad, and breakfast potatoes, or a “make-your-own-salad bar” where they can cover a bed of greens with killer toppings like hard-boiled eggs, avocado, chicken, and a hundred other things.